 If you find yourself in this scenario, inform your client and manage their expectations about these real-world limitations on-site inspections and how this can impact your ability to assess and certify practical completion.
-You may also discuss and manage expectations about additional costs of the alternatives to carry out the site inspections (see below) and additional costs that may be owed to the builder for delays in issuing the required notices.
+You may also discuss and manage expectations about additional costs of the practical alternatives to carry out the site inspections (see below) and additional costs that may be owed to the builder for delays in issuing the required notices.
 As a general recommendation, always be aware of the notice requirements and applicable time limits.

 See the ABIC User Guide that set outs a cross-referenced list of the relevant time limits, including the provisions of section M.